cloudmesh-community/fa19-516-148/project/report.md

 :o2: please report on progress on the kubernetes cluster

-:o2: unfortunately the first line in the document must be a heading

 do you have a command such as

 cms kubernetes deploy ... ?